Home Home Sellers The Smart Seller’s Guide to Buy Home Santa Clara Timing

 2010-2018: THE POST-RECESSION RECOVERY ERA

-Santa Clara real estate spent most of this decade in a steady upward climb as tech employment expanded and inventory stayed tight.
+Santa Clara real estate spent most of this decade in a steady upward climb as tech employment expanded and housing inventory stayed tight.
 Sellers who timed their listings to the spring demand surge discovered that even modest preparation translated into competitive multiple-offer situations.
 The relationship between buyer urgency and spring seasonality was already well established during this period.
-The lesson from that era still applies today: market timing and preparation together consistently produce better outcomes than either one alone.
+The lesson that era produced still holds today: market timing and preparation together consistently produce better outcomes than either one alone.

-What the Data Says About the Hidden Best Window To Act
+What the Data Says About the Smart Seller Window

 Zillow analyzed listing activity across the country and identified the last two weeks of May as the period when homes tend to sell for the most money.
-The reasoning is straightforward: buyer demand peaks before Memorial Day.
-Families want to close, move during summer, and settle in before the school year begins.
-More buyers competing for the same homes tends to push prices up and compress days on market.
+The reasoning is straightforward.
+Buyer demand peaks before Memorial Day.
+Families want to close, move during summer, and settle before the school year begins.
+More buyers competing for the same homes pushes prices up and compresses days on market.

 Have you ever stopped to think about what a difference in timing could actually mean in dollar terms?
-In competitive markets like this one, sellers who hit the right window have netted tens of thousands of dollars more than sellers who listed outside of it.
+In a competitive market, sellers who hit the right window have netted tens of thousands of dollars more than sellers who listed outside of it.
 Does that number change how you are thinking about your calendar?

 2019-2022: THE INVENTORY COMPRESSION ERA

-During this period, Santa Clara homes routinely attracted offers within days of listing, with buyers waiving contingencies and bidding well above asking price.
+During this period, houses in Santa Clara routinely attracted offers within days of listing, with buyers waiving contingencies and bidding well above asking price.
 Property values appreciated sharply, building substantial home equity for owners who had purchased even a few years earlier.
 Sellers who entered the spring window prepared and priced strategically consistently outperformed those who listed reactively.
-The spring timing advantage was not subtle during these years.
-It was measurable and repeatable.
+The spring timing advantage during these years was not subtle.
+It was measurable, repeatable, and significant in real dollar terms.

-Different research organizations sometimes identify slightly different “best” weeks because they use different methodologies and different definitions of what “best” means.
+Different research organizations sometimes identify slightly different best weeks because they use different methodologies.
 Some weight sale price.
-Others weight days on market or the ratio of list price to final sale price.
-The fact that their answers vary is not a flaw in the research.
-It actually points to a larger truth: the entire late spring period, not a single week, creates favorable conditions for sellers.
+Others weight days on market or the ratio of listing price to final sale price.
+The fact that their answers vary slightly is not a flaw in the research.
+It points to a larger truth: the entire late spring period, not a single week, creates favorable conditions for sellers.

 2023-PRESENT: THE SELECTIVE OPPORTUNITY ERA